systemcarl/weblog/outlines/about-me.md

 ### Let the Present Move Forward Into the Future
 - Software developers should be thinking about the future.
-    - Incremental milestones are important.
-    - Effective milestones require clear direction.
-- I want to build technology that last.
-    - Lasting software is modular and extensible.
+- I want to build technology that lasts because it's modular and extensible.
-    - Flexible software can be applied to problems outside its original domain.
 - Creating software that enables future development is a great achievement.

 ### Grapple With the Ineffable
 - More than anything, I want to teach what I have learned.